bbatsche/Vagrant-Setup/README.md

 - Sails.js
 - Sinatra

 To use automated deployment, you must first create a "site vars" file.
 Site vars are stored in `ansible/site_vars` and are written in [YAML](http://www.yaml.org).
 In that directory you will find a `template.yml`.
-Make a copy of that file and name it after you site (such as `blog.yml`).
+Make a copy of this file and name it after you site (such as `blog.yml`).
 In your new site vars file, you must fill in the local domain, production domain, and site type values.
 If your application depends on any environment variables (such as API keys or database credentials) you can fill those in under the `env_vars` entry.
 Lastly, if your application is written in Python, you must specify if it uses either version 2.7 or 3.4.
 Once you are done, save your site vars file.
 To deploy run one of the four deployment playbooks in `ansible/playbooks/deploy`:

 ```
 # Deploy an application written in Laravel 4, 5, or Lumen